neopass/neopass/README.md

   evaluators: [
     {
       /**
-       * These don't necessarily need 'weight' because they
+       * This evaluator doesn't necessarily need 'weight' because
-       * return a score, which is used to calculate strength.
+       * these validators return a score, which is used to calculate
-       * If weight is present, it's multiplied by the score.
+       * strength.
+If weight is present, it's applied to the score.
        */
       validators: [
         'length:min=20,max=72',